It’s normal to feel more stressed than usual at this time of year.

 - Prioritize self-care: Try to get enough sleep, eat well, and get in some exercise.
 Connect with others.
-Take a short walk in nature.
+Talk a short walk in nature.
 Allow yourself to take guilt-free 5- to 15-minute breaks to do something you enjoy ... or just to relax and do nothing.
 Avoid alcohol, since drinking can decrease focus, energy, and sleep quality.

 - Press pause: Check out Press Pause (developed by MTV and the Jed Foundation) for short videos, words of advice from other college students, and tools to help reduce anxiety, worry, and the feeling of being overwhelmed.

 - Try five-minute stress-busters: Learn how deep breathing, progressive muscle relaxation, and visualization can relieve your stress within minutes.

 - Meditate: Even two-five minutes of meditation can calm your mind and help you feel more focused and relaxed.
 Try guided meditation here, or stop by a free Let's Meditate session on campus.
 For more information and guided meditations, visit our Meditation page.

 Stop by one of our CAPS-led "Final Stretch" workshops to learn ways to prepare for finals, and manage end-of-semester stress and test anxiety.